vovagalchenko/mishmesh/README.md

 MishMesh
 ========
 iOS library for viewing 3D files.
-Delivered in the form of a static library and a single header file MSHRendererViewController.h which exposes everything you need to render 3D meshes.
-This repository includes a sample app project which demonstrates how this work can be integrated into another project.
+Delivered in the form of a static library which exposes everything you need to render 3D meshes.
+This repository includes a sample app project which demonstrates how this work can be easily integrated into another project.
 A quick demo of this library's features can be seen here: <http://youtu.be/ahDldv0AnMc>

 Limitations
 ===========